theArielTrejo/GuessTheNumberGame/SetupNetworkTunnel.md

+## 2 Ways to set up a Network Tunnel
- ### NOTE: THIS ONLY WORKS ON HOME NETWORKS, UTRGV ISOLATES NETWORKS FROM EACHOTHER FOR SECURITY REASONS
+ ### 1. THIS ONLY WORKS ON HOME NETWORKS, UTRGV ISOLATES NETWORKS FROM EACHOTHER FOR SECURITY REASONS
 A quick how to guide on how to set up a network tunnel using GuessTheNumberGame as an example...

 1. Uploading your code to your virtual machine